algorandfoundation/docs/docs/get-details/transactions/index.md

 	When you are given a transaction to sign, understanding its underlying representation will help you verify that the details of the transaction are correct.

 # Transaction Types
-There are [six transaction types](https://github.com/algorand/go-algorand/blob/master/protocol/txntype.go) in the Algorand Protocol:
+There are [seven transaction types](https://github.com/algorand/go-algorand/blob/master/protocol/txntype.go) in the Algorand Protocol:

 - [Payment](#payment-transaction)
 - [Key Registration](#key-registration-transaction)